python-trio/trio-asyncio/README.rst

 There are quite a few asyncio-compatible libraries.

 On the other hand, Trio has native concepts of tasks and task cancellation.
-Asyncio, on the other hand, is based on chaining Future objects, albeit with nicer syntax.
+Asyncio is based on callbacks and chaining Futures, albeit with nicer syntax, which make failure and timeout handling fundamentally less reliable, esp. in larger programs.

 Thus, being able to use asyncio libraries from Trio is useful.